The first sign of a melanoma is often a new mole or a change in the appearance of an existing mole.

-- Asymmetrical – melanomas have 2 very different halves and are an irregular shape
+- Asymmetrical – melanomas usually have 2 very different halves and are an irregular shape

-- Border – melanomas have a notched or ragged border
+- Border – melanomas usually have a notched or ragged border

-- Colours – melanomas will be a mix of 2 or more colours
+- Colours – melanomas will usually be a mix of 2 or more colours

-- Diameter – most melanomas are larger than 6mm (1/4 inch) in diameter
+- Diameter – most melanomas are usually larger than 6mm in diameter

 - Enlargement or elevation – a mole that changes size over time is more likely to be a melanoma

-They can also develop underneath a nail, on the sole of the foot, in the mouth or in the genital areas, but these types of melanoma are rare.
+It can also develop underneath a nail, on the sole of the foot, in the mouth or in the genital area, but these types of melanoma are rare.

 Melanoma of the eye